 Data—SMBs have a whole load of it when creating marketing campaigns and customer profiles.
-In fact, businesses collected more data in 2017 than the previous 5,000 years combined.
+In fact, businesses collected more data in 2017 than in the previous 5,000 years combined.
 But how much of this data is actionable?

 1. Data capture increases sales.